 - Represented individuals who recovered attorney’s fees from a state agency who failed to comply with jurisdictional statutes

-- Represents one of the largest North American Companies with its environmental compliance, permitting and environmental litigation
+- Represents one of the largest North American Companies with its environmental compliance, permitting, emergency response and environmental litigation

 - Successfully defended numerous large federal citizens suits

-- Represented businesses before state environmental boards and U.S. EPA
+- Represented businesses before state environmental boards and state and federal courts